-'Teachers Research!' is the name we are using for a particular kind of participant-focused event - and associated writing process - for sharing of teacher-research.
-The rationale and format are described in the book chapter 'The concept, and spirit, of "Teachers Research!"'
+'Teachers Research!' is the name we have been using for a particular kind of innovative, participant-focused event - and associated writing process - for sharing of teacher-research.
+The original rationale and format are described in the book chapter 'The concept, and spirit, of "Teachers Research!"'
 (Smith 2015).
-Basically, the format involves 3-5 minute oral presentations (up to 6 or 7, perhaps) in front of a poster, followed by 'gallery-style' interaction, sometimes rounded off by discussion in the whole group for a total of 75 to 90 minutes.
+Basically, the format involves 3-5 minute oral presentations (up to 6 or 7, perhaps) in front of a poster, followed by 'gallery-style' interaction, usually rounded off by discussion in the whole group for a total of 75 to 90 minutes.
 The presentations can be photographed and audio-/video-recorded and further disseminated on a website, and recordings can be transcribed to form the basis for written reports (see Appendix for instructions that can be given to presenters and chairs of sessions).
-Aza, Izé Balsemão Oss and Smith (forthcoming) report on one recent event which has adopted this format - 'Teachers Research!
+Aza, Izé Balsemão Oss and Smith (2020) report on one event which has adopted this format - 'Teachers Research!
 Chile 2016' - where, additionally, plenary sessions featured groups of teacher-researchers, not 'outside experts'.
 An online version of the Teachers Research! format was successfully developed for the Teachers Research!
 Online 2021 conference in December 2021.

 Underlying connections of this kind of event with teacher-learner autonomy are indicated by Barfield and Smith 1999.
 From a more affective perspective, teacher-researchers can find the experience of presenting and writing about their research quite daunting, especially when the norms expected are 'academic' ones.
 Particularly, perhaps, when teachers lack time or are not interested in academic approval, the use of posters rather than powerpoint slides, and documentation via uploading of photographs and audio or video to a website (plus, optionally, drafting of individual reports on the basis of recordings) can be appropriate context-sensitive alternatives.

 Innovative, teacher-friendly forms of sharing teacher-research (with teacher-learner autonomy in mind) first started to be pioneered via experimentation with genres during 2012-13 within the IATEFL Research SIG 'Teacher-research updates' web-pages.
 This culminated in the Teachers Research! event in Harrogate in 2014, which was documented in a multimedia, online record of the day: Teachers Research!
 Posters, Talks, Discussions, compiled by Richard Smith, with Daniel Xerri, Yasmin Dar & Ana Inés Salvi (2014, IATEFL).